yihui/yihui.org/content/en/2014-07-26-library-vs-require.md

 There is one legitimate reason to use `require()`, though, and that is, "require is a verb and library is a noun!"
 I completely agree. `require` should have been a very nice name to choose for the purpose of loading a package, but unfortunately... you know.

-If you take a look at the [StackOverflow question](http://stackoverflow.com/q/5595512/559676) on this, you will see a comment on "package vs library" was up-voted a lot of times.
+If you take a look at the [Stack Overflow question](http://stackoverflow.com/q/5595512/559676) on this, you will see a comment on "package vs library" was up-voted a lot of times.
 It used to make a lot of sense to me, but now I do not care as much as I did.
 There have been useRs (including me up to a certain point) desperately explaining the difference between the two terms _package_ and _library_, but somehow I think R's definition of a _library_ is indeed unusual, and the function `library()` makes the situation worse.
 Now I'm totally fine if anyone calls my packages "libraries", because I know what you mean.

 Karthik Ram [suggested](https://twitter.com/_inundata/status/493481266365607936) this GIF to express "Ah a new _library_, but _require_?
 [Noooooo](http://nooooooooooooooo.com)":